jimfhahn/sinopia2alma/README.md

 Note: In the notebook replace the URI with your sinopia Instance URI.
 The setup uses the Work linked to that Instance URI.

 # Alma RDF to OCLC (experimental)
 This is a pilot test to generate [OCLC RDF structure](https://help.oclc.org/Metadata_Services/WorldShare_Collection_Manager/Data_sync_collections/Prepare_your_data/Structure_BIBFRAME_data) from sinopia RDF.
-Available by way on an SRU query, examples in the rdf2oclc.ipynb notebook.
+Available by way of an SRU query, examples in the rdf2oclc.ipynb notebook.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jimfhahn/sinopia2alma/main)